SkylaHila/flatbox-southpaw/README.md

 # Flatbox-southpaw: Rev5 Flatbox with mirrored case and rerouted PCB for left handed players!
-WIP!

 Controller is finished and 100% confirmed working!